OSU-Net/cyder/docs/core.rst

 networks share a parent site.

 These restrictions enforce the policy that new networks can't be created which span across other existing networks.
-It also prevents us from splitting up address ranges and allowing blocks of addresses to be associated with different top level sites.
-This means that any given range of addresses can be uniquely associated with a top level site.
+This means that any given range of addresses can be unambigulously associated with a top level site.
+It also restricts users from creating networks which straddle the the boundary of an existing network created a network which is only partially contained within another network.

 .. figure:: images/mozcore_networks.png